Backlinks, anchor text and SEO

 1. Set up links on other sites yourself.

-This can be done through your social media efforts, guest blogging or posts and comments on other websites, or
+This can be done through your social media efforts, guest blogging or posts and comments on other websites

 The Penguin algorithm especially attempted to penalize websites, who put backlinks to their own sites, on what were called “content farms.”
 Content farms are websites that let anyone post any type of content, not matter how poorly-written.
 These sites usually contained low quality content, un-curated, and aggregated from other websites.
 The content farm websites existed solely to help other websites benefit from the all-important backlinks, in the hopes they’d appear higher in search results.
 Google considered this cheating, and didn’t want their search results to list low quality websites.